kjetilkl/motiflab-plugins/region_filter/README.md

 ```
 > NOTE: Whenever the conditions underlying the filter have changed, making it necessary to reapply the filter in order to properly update the visualization, you should call the `filterUpdated()` method.

 The second method in the dialog section of the template is [targetChanged](src/main/java/org/motiflab/plugin/MyPlugin.java#L32-L36).
 This method will called every time the target dataset is changed (if the tool is used in "singleTarget" mode).
 This will happen when the user selects a new dataset to target with the drop-down menu, or it can be forced to happen when the current target dataset is deleted (in which case a new target will be selected automatically).
-The method already includes a call to `filterUpdated()` in order to reapply the filter, but the plugin creator can add additional code to respond such events, if necessary.
+The method already includes a call to `filterUpdated()` in order to reapply the filter, but the plugin creator can add additional code to respond to such events, if necessary.

 ## The filter
-The template automatically creates a dialog containing a CLOSE button that will be displayed when the tool is selected from MotifLab's Tools menu.
-In addition, the dialog will include a drop-down menu
+The [filter section](src/main/java/org/motiflab/plugin/MyPlugin.java#L39-L72) of the template contains 6 callback methods that are always called for every installed filter before a Region is drawn.
+The methods are provided with the Region as an input parameter and can inspect the properties of the region before making a choice on how the Region should be drawn.

+- [shouldVisualizeRegion(Region region)](https://github.com/kjetilkl/motiflab-plugins/blob/f74cdd4ccad749e3d1059b95e464dcfebd04e239/region_filter/src/main/java/org/motiflab/plugin/MyPlugin.java#L42-L44) : The filter should return TRUE if it wants the region to be shown or FALSE if it wants to region to be hidden.
+Note that if any of the installed filters wants the region to be hidden, it will not be shown.

 ## Additional tips

 ### Data updates
-Lorem ipsum
+The [parent class of the template](src/main/java/org/motiflab/plugin/templates/RegionFilterTool_Template.java) implements a DataListener interface to monitor changes to the target dataset and reapply the filter when necessary.
+It also detects if new Region Datasets are added or existing datasets are deleted and updates the options availbale in the target dataset drop-down menu accordingly.
+If the plugin creator needs to, they can [override these callback methods](src/main/java/org/motiflab/plugin/templates/RegionFilterTool_Template.java#L320-L351) to respond to such events.
+Just remember to include a call to `super()` at the beginning of each overrided method.

 ### Loading images
 Lorem ipsum